PRUNERS/FLiT/documentation/litmus-tests.md

 your test directory using the `flit init` command-line tool (see [flit init](flit-command-line.md#flit-init)).

-Most litmus tests have a CUDA version as well.
-You may use these tests as examples or play with them to gain insights into how the compiler alters simple examples.
 The community is encouraged to contribute back interesting test cases that can be added to these litmus tests.
 Simply create a **Pull Request** on GitHub.

 [Prev](installation.md)
 |